What you need to know before the weather gets bad.

 If the weather conditions could make driving dangerous, please check local media reports or this web site before setting out for campus.
 Only delayed openings or closures are announced.
 If an announcement is not made, then the university will be open.

 The university may close and cancel classes in the middle of the day if weather conditions deteriorate.
-In those cases, in addition to the Eagle Alert messages, the university also will issue an Official Notice via Outlook and main telephone numbers for UNT departments may be forwarded to the university's Broadcast Notification System.
+In those cases, in addition to the Eagle Alert, Facebook and Twitter messages, the university also will issue an Official Notice via Outlook and main telephone numbers for UNT departments may be forwarded to the university's Broadcast Notification System.
 The system will provide callers with up-to-date information.

-If the university is closed for more than one day, you should check the UNT web site at www.unt.edu for the latest information.
-The university also will post up-to-date information on our Facebook wall, provide the information to campus telephone operators, and inform news media.
+If the university is closed for more than one day, you should check www.unt.edu for the latest information.
+The university also will post up-to-date information on our Facebook wall, tweet updates, provide the information to campus telephone operators, and inform news media.